This post may contain affiliate links.

 Instructions

-In a cocktail shaker, muddle cucumber chunks until completely smashed.
-Add gin or vodka, lime juice and agave, fill shaker with ice and shake vigorously until chilled.
-Adjust sweetness with additional agave as needed.
+• In a cocktail shaker, muddle 4 chunks cucumber until completely smashed.
+Add 2 ounces gin, 1 ounce lime juice and ⅓ ounce simple syrup.
+Fill shaker with ice and shake vigorously until chilled.

-Strain drink into a rocks glass filled with ice; top with club soda.
-For a more traditional presentation, strain cocktail into a martini glass or coupe glass.
+• Strain drink into a rocks glass filled with ice or into a chilled martini or coupe glass.

 To make a cucumber ribbon, use a vegetable peeler to peel lengthwise down the cucumber, you’ll need to make a few peels until you get a nice thick peel from the center of the cucumber.
 Fold cucumber ribbon back and forth into an accordion, then skewer with a cocktail skewer or toothpick.